Философия

 Methodology

-In determining the methodology of exploring the role of ‘natural consciousness’ and ‘absolute knowledge’ in the process of establishing the notion of philosophy, we must address the fact that the word ‘philosophy’rarely appears in the main text of The Phenomenology.
+In determining the methodology of exploring the role of ‘natural consciousness’ and ‘absolute knowledge’ in the process of establishing the notion of philosophy, we must address the fact that the word ‘philosophy’ rarely appears in the main text of The Phenomenology.
 As a rule, in those cases when the author, as if ‘above’ a methodically verified description of the ‘experience of consciousness,’ directly addresses the reader, he goes beyond the limits of the way the ‘experience’ is systematized and presented following the intention of his book.
 The reason for this may be seen in the justification of the notion of philosophy in the structure of the work.
 Whether The Phenomenology is understood as an ‘introduction’ to Hegel’s system of philosophy or as its ‘first part’, the notion of philosophy is still in the process of being established throughout the narrative; thus, using ‘philosophy’ as a stable term would seem unnatural in a Hegelian text until the moment one can claim that this establishment has been completed.
 Accordingly, in Chapter I, Hegel mentions “a philosophical assertion” (“eine philosophische Behauptung”) only once (Hegel 2019, 94), exposing claims to this status by some implied “universal experience” and testifying, supposedly, to the right of only things to be considered as ‘sense-certainty’ truth.
 Similarly, in Chapter II, ‘philosophy’is opposed only once to ‘healthy common sense’, which is considered “solid, real consciousness” because it commands those abstractions, in the cycle of which ‘healthy common sense,’ by contrast, is forced to accept as truth first one and then the other, unquestioningly (Hegel 2019, 112 – 113).
 In Chapter III, ‘philosophy’ also appears only once, again in a polemical context, this time in a Hegelian critique of the initiators of the ‘pseudo-philosophical’ discussion of how ‘difference’ arises from ‘identity’: “how distinction or otherness is supposed to come out of this pure essence” (Hegel 2019, 146).

 In every mention of philosophy in Chapters I – III (‘Consciousness,’ the ‘first circle’ of The Phenomenology), it is contrasted with the supposedly homogeneous ‘universal experience,’ ‘healthy common-sense,’ which is a sort of ‘unphilosophical consciousness’; however, such contrasts define only the initial point of formation of the concept of philosophy in The Phenomenology, and it would be a fundamental mistake to limit ourselves to them in an attempt to restore the Hegelian understanding of the nature of philosophical knowledge.
 Hegel was always characterized by the conviction that human striving for philosophy grows out of life itself, this idea he expressed in his early works (Plotnikov 2004), he also returns to it in the “Preface” summarizing The Phenomenology, stressing here in the context of justifying the conceptual character of philosophy that it should avoid the temptation to leave the “beyond”, fully immersed in the divine substance.

+Accordingly, the notion of ‘natural consciousness’ (also referred to as ‘immediate consciousness’, ‘sense consciousness’, ‘individual’, ‘imperfect spiriti, isouli, etc.) is presented not only in the first chapters, the “Introduction” and “Preface”, but throughout the narrative up to the last chapter of the work.
 In this case, the fundamental conditions for the establishment of the notion of philosophy begin to form already in Chapters 1 – 3, which reflect the way of ‘experience’ from ‘natural consciousness’ to self-consciousness, realizing in its activity the structure of ‘infinity’.
 In ‘infinity’, the development of the work’s plot reaches the point in which the objectivity of speculative philosophy is first constituted, that is, consciousness reaches the level of the structure of philosophical thinking.
 This result is reflected in the text of the Introduction; however, it should be noted that the word ‘philosophy’ itself also appears only once here.
 At the same time, the equivalent of ‘philosophy’ at this stage of the work’s idea (still “The Science of the Experience of Consciousness”) in most contexts is ‘science’ together with the attribute ‘scientific’ (21 and 2 uses, respectively).
 Therefore, the notion of philosophy (at least in some essential way) may also be supposed to form here.

 A similar thing could be said about ‘absolute knowledge’, that is, its outlines ‘shine through’ already in the movement of ‘experience’ reflected in the first chapters of the work; it begins to form (and, accordingly, its ‘silhouettes’, acquiring an increasingly concrete shape, “emerge” in the text) long before the chapter with the same title concludes the book.
 In addition to the already mentioned ‘infinity’, which first appears at the end of Chapter III and sets the structure of speculative (philosophical) subjectivity, we can point to its earlier prototypes, such as ‘the universal’ as the actual truth of ‘sense-certainty’, or ‘unconditional-universal’ in the chapter on ‘perception’, and further, of course, ‘self-consciousness’, ‘reason’, ‘spirit’, and its self-consciousness in the form of ‘religion’ (all of them may be seen as an outline of ‘absolute knowledge’).
 Thus, the establishment of the notion of philosophy in the space of the phenomenological narrative can be traced at each of its stages; it is composed of transitions in which – following the principle of speculative ‘reversal’ (die Umkehrung) – the less perfect image of consciousness (their common basis of ‘natural consciousness’) becomes a moment (logical predicate) of a perfect image of consciousness.
 In contrast, as the conclusion of the whole phenomenological path, the absolute knowledge becomes the ‘entelechy’.

-Therefore, the analysis of the role of ‘natural consciousness’ and ‘absolute knowledge’in the establishing of the notion of philosophy in The Phenomenology of Spirit requires both the analysis of fragments containing these concepts and the identification and consideration of those contexts in which ‘natural consciousness’ and ‘absolute knowledge’ are not directly mentioned, but which nevertheless prove necessary for their understanding.
+Therefore, the analysis of the role of ‘natural consciousness’ and ‘absolute knowledge’ in the establishing of the notion of philosophy in The Phenomenology of Spirit requires both the analysis of fragments containing these concepts and the identification and consideration of those contexts in which ‘natural consciousness’ and ‘absolute knowledge’ are not directly mentioned, but which nevertheless prove necessary for their understanding.
 The importance of preserving attention to the relationship between the “moving” images of ‘natural consciousness’ and ‘absolute knowledge’requires the use of the entire arsenal of traditional methods of historical and philosophical reconstruction and analysis that reveal the specificity of the images of consciousness in question and their place in the establishing of the notion of philosophy in The Phenomenology of Spirit.
 In addition, we will have to use elements of phenomenological, comparative, and hermeneutical methods, since the described content must be correlated with the subject of the ‘experience of consciousness,’ with the content of other works of Hegel, his predecessors, and contemporaries, and also to identify the connections of specific Hegelian ideas and constructions with the circumstances of the historical era, the features of the culture of his time and, finally, with the unique spiritual image of the author himself.

-Results a) Understanding The Phenomenology as a single ‘ladder of spiritual ascent’ makes it necessary to recognize the ‘experience of natural consciousness’ as the first stage of the movement towards the philosophy of ‘absolute knowledge’.
+a) Understanding The Phenomenology as a single ‘ladder of spiritual ascent’ makes it necessary to recognize the ‘experience of natural consciousness’ as the first stage of the movement towards the philosophy of ‘absolute knowledge’.
 It should be remembered that, throughout the whole phenomenological narrative, the principle formulated in “Introduction” that states “consciousness is for itself its concept” (Hegel 2019, 76) and “consciousness in itself provides its own standard” (Hegel 2019) remains significant.
 Therefore, although the ‘fate of natural consciousness’ already within the boundaries of ‘sense-certainty’ seems tragic, as the attempt to find stability and preserve itself “loses its truth” (Hegel 2019, 73), objectively it is “this self-consummating scepticism” (Hegel 2019) of the first steps of ‘natural consciousness’ evolution that guides it towards science, the philosophical point of view (Spahn 2011).
 A careful reading of Hegel’s text confirms the conclusion drawn from the formulas of the “Introduction” that, in transforming itself, ‘natural consciousness’ does not disappear into ‘experience’ but continues to live as its subject throughout the entire phenomenological narrative.

 This whole path is already designated in the “Introduction” as the ‘cultural development’ (die Bildung) of consciousness, and in the role of the latter acts exactly ‘natural consciousness’ losing, as it seems to him, ‘the firm ground’, the individual as the starting point of the movement of ‘experience’: “the series of its shapes which consciousness runs through on this path is the detailed history of the cultural development of consciousness up to the standpoint of science” (Hegel 2019, 74).
 Die Bildung is the most organic designation of the ‘positive’ side of the dialectical movement of ‘natural consciousness’.
 Our intentionally omitted ‘rather’ (vielmehr) at the beginning of the above formula contrasts this result (consciousness’s attainment of the level of ‘science’) with the superficial opinion of the ‘cultural development’consciousness itself, regarding ‘experience’as a path of ‘doubt’and ‘despair’: this path has only negative significance for consciousness if it deliberately persists in its desire to remain ‘natural consciousness’ regardless of the results of ‘experience’.